OWRC/info/hydrographseparation/index.md

 1. Sweeping median:  returns the median of the $N$-staggered hydrographs.

 ### HYSEP (3)
-The HYSEP technique (Sloto and Crouse, 1996).
-This method depends on the computed days of quick flow termination $N$.
-Like the UKIH method, the HYSEP techniques then proceed to determine minimum discharges within the $N$-day window.
+The HYSEP (Sloto and Crouse, 1996) method depends on the computed days of quick flow termination $N$.
+Like the UKIH method, the HYSEP techniques then proceed to determine minimum discharges within the $2N^*$-day window, where *"the interval $2N^*$ used for hydrograph separations is the odd integer between 3 and 11 nearest to $2N$"* (Sloto and Crouse, 1996).
 Three methods of producing baseflow estimates are computed in HYSEP and are reproduced here, they include:

-1. Fixed interval: where baseflow is assumed to be the minimum discharge reported within sequential, non-overlapping $N$-day windows.
+1. Fixed interval: where baseflow is assumed to be the minimum discharge reported within sequential, non-overlapping $2N^*$-day windows.
 Like the UKIH method, results from the fixed interval method is dependent on the ("fixed") window origin;
-1. Sliding interval: where baseflow is assumed to be the minimum discharge found within a moving $N$-day window.
+1. Sliding interval: where baseflow is assumed to be the minimum discharge found within a moving $[(2N^*-1)/2]$-day window.
 In contrast, this method tends to yield a higher BFI; and,
-1. Local minimum: linearly-interpolates total flow minima within a moving $N$-day window.
+1. Local minimum: linearly-interpolates total flow minima within a moving $[(2N^*-1)/2]$-day window.

 ### PART (3)
 The PART technique (Rutledge, 1998).
 This method aims to reproduce the conceptual hydrograph represented in the Figures above.
 Using a combination of quick flow termination estimates $(N)$, recession coefficients $(k)$, and a parameter termed the "antecedent requirement," a combination of forward and backward filtering techniques are used in producing the final hydrograph separation estimates.
 Three estimates using the PART method are produced here, based on the suggested antecedent requirement choices offered by Rutledge (1998):